Table of Contents

 With pole saw safety, while it might seem as though you would consider it similar to a chainsaw, that is not how it performs in practice.
 Unless you use a braced stance with a harness at the shortest height extension, you should not be able to come anywhere near the chain while it is engaged.
 The potential exception to this is a kickback that pulls the pole saw’s body free from the user’s grasp.
 Of course, using the proper posture and technique as well as staying alert will help all but eliminate that possibility.

-As we can see, unless you want to venture into the professional-grade gas pole saw market, you either have to give up a bit of power or a bit of quality.
+As we can see, unless you want to venture into the professional-grade gas pole saw market or you want an electric pole saw, you either have to give up a bit of power or a bit of quality.
 That said, the Remington does a solid job of offering as much of both as any pole saw we could find, even if the engine is a bit smaller.
 The Poulan Pro is a remarkably similar product on the surface with the former taking cutting power and the latter the longest extension.
 For a value, the TrimmerPlus attachment is significantly less expensive than the other pole saws, but you will still need to get a body and engine.
 Finally, the Maxtra provides by far the most cutting power on our list, but it is in a bit of no man’s land market-wise.